davewsmith/play/dockerized-flask-celery/NOTES.md

 Running migrations as a separate step that web and worker can depend on seems like a good move, so let's do that with our placeholder 'migration'.

+Oh, right.
+To actually create a migration, one needs a shell in an environment that has all of the dependencies (e.g., the mysql libraries).
+Getting a shell in a container isn't a challenge, but keeping the migration once made (or the `flask db init` residue) requires either exfiltrating it from the container (tedious and possibly error-prone), or mounting the source.
+Punting back to SQLite3 solves the dependency problem, but not the source-change one.
+Maybe an optional dev container...

+## Side quest: Update to a newer Debian

+Or, "I was using _what?"_

+jesse-slim:3.11 to bookwork-slim:3.13 in steps.

+Celery logging is busted.
+I'd forgotten that was already on the To Do list.